jrpool/qai/docs/architecture.md

 - Node.js server: modules that perform routing and request handling
 - Tutorial page: an HTML5 page containing the tutorial
 - Comment page: an HTML5 page containing the comment form, with submission disabled
+- Comment storage: persistent storage of comments submitted by users with the comment form
 - Monitoring service: an external service periodically monitoring QAI health
 - Environment file: a properties file storing environment variables
 - Type checker: a dependency used for TypeScript type checking